nk-on/Age-calculator-app/README.md

 ## How to Use
 1. Input the birth year, month, and day in the designated fields.
 2. Ensure the entered data is accurate and valid, following the provided validation guidelines.
-3. Upon entering valid data, the application will automatically calculate and display the user's age in years, months, and days.
+3. Upon entering valid data, the application will  calculate and display the user's age in years, months, and days when user clicks on arrow button.
 4. Users can easily view their age information and make adjustments as needed.

 ## Conclusion